Freeze dried fruits Are a Healthy, Convenient Substitution for Fresh Fruit in your Favorite Meal and Dessert Recipes

 - Do not expose freeze dried fruits directly to the surface of a pan.
 If making pancakes for example, cover the freeze dried fruit with batter or fold the fruit into the batter before cooking.
 If directly exposed to the surface of a hot pan, freeze dried fruit will scorch and burn.

-- If baked goods have chopped fresh fruit in them, crush the freeze dried fruit.
+- If recipes call to have chopped fresh fruit in them, crush the freeze dried fruit.
 This can be done simply by crushing them while in the sealed bags.

-- If looking to flavor baked goods with citrus, the Mandarin Orange Fruit Crisps can be completely crushed to a powder and added to batter.
+- If looking to add flavor to your meals or desserts, Fruit Crisps can be completely crushed to a powder and added to marinades or batter.
 Still add the extra ¼ cup extra liquid.
-This mimics the flavor of orange zest.

-- The longer you let a batter sit with freeze dried fruit in it, the thicker it will get.
-Keep adding liquid ¼ cup at a time about every 10-15 minutes if actively using the batter (such as for pancakes)
+- The longer you let a marinade or batter sit with freeze dried fruit in it, the thicker it will get.
+Adding liquid, ¼ cup at a time about every 10-15 minutes as it sits.

 - If blending the freeze dried fruit for a smoothie (or to make an ice cream or sorbet to top a dessert), thin with liquid until it is almost “too thin.”
 In about 5 minutes, the consistency will be just right (the fruit will absorb the excess moisture).